jharwell/libra/README.md

   repository containing any project specific bits (i.e. adding subdirectories, what libraries to create, etc.).

-- All projects can be organized as "flat", an not utilize modules, in which there are no subdirectories/submodules under `src/` or `include/`.
-For these projects, all source files are always built/analyzed/etc. as a single unit.

-  Projects can also be organized hierarchically, with any depth of nested submodules which are themselves projects (and must therefore adhere to all the same requirements).

-  This is configurable per-project with the `project-local.cmake` file.

 ## Build Modes

 There are 3 build modes that I use, which are different from the default ones